KhronosGroup/NNEF-Tools/skriptnd-pyproject/package_info.md

 In the python interpreter, type

     import skriptnd as sknd
-    graph = sknd.read_model('/model/folder/main.sknd')
+    model = sknd.read_model('path/to/model/folder')

-The path `'/model/folder/main.sknd'` should point to the main .sknd source file of the model, which may reference other .sknd files that it includes and .dat files for model weights.
+The path `'path/to/model/folder'` should point to the folder containing the model's main .sknd file, which may reference other .sknd files that it includes and .dat files for model parameters.

 Alternatively, the methods

-    graph = sknd.parse_file('/model/folder/main.sknd')
+    model = sknd.parse_file('path/to/model/folder/main.sknd')

 and

-    graph = sknd.parse_string("graph G { ... }")
+    model = sknd.parse_string("graph G { ... }")

-can be used to parse a graph from files or strings without loading the associated weights.
+can be used to parse a model from files or strings without loading the associated parameters.

-After invocation, `graph` is a data class containing the name, tensors, operations, inputs and outputs of the graph.
-After the graph is obtained, it can be compiled with the command
+After invocation, `model` is a data class containing the graphs of the model, and each graph contains its name, tensors, operations, inputs and outputs.
+After the model is obtained, it can be compiled with the command

-    model = sknd.compile_model(graph)
+    compiled = sknd.compile_model(model)

 The compiled model is a python executable object that can then be invoked with inputs (numpy arrays) and returns the model outputs (as a tuple of numpy arrays):

     import numpy as np
     input = np.random.random((10, 20))
-    output, = model(input)
+    output, = compiled(input)

 Note however that the executor uses a sample C++ code generator running on CPU (unoptimized), therefore it is only intended for testing/comparison purposes.

+Further usage examples can be found in `sample.py`.